debona/ShellBox/README.md

 Now you can execute `print` commands:

-	$ print.sb warning This is a warning message, printed on stderr ⚑ This is a warning message, printed on stderr
+	$ ./print.sb warning This is a warning message, printed on stderr ⚑ This is a warning message, printed on stderr

-	$ print.sb item `seq 1 10`
+	$ ./print.sb item `seq 1 10`
 	 ● 1 2 3 4 5 6 7 8 9 10